NARSDA-KDU/vader/README.md

 - co2Histogram:  a historgram of the Co2 levels so we can track it over time
 - co2ValueCounter:  a counter of how many values we have collected.

+- Avg co2 in the last hour: a neat query which takes the co2 level over the last hour and returns the average.

 Looking to learn more about prometheus metric types?
 Take a look at this article: https://chronosphere.io/learn/an-introduction-to-the-four-primary-types-of-prometheus-metrics/